krhoyt/Kevin/11ty/posts/2021-07-20-items-and-renderers.md

 }
 ```

-`Tag` is special in JSX, and yes, it must be an uppercase `T`.
+`Tag` is special in JSX - it is a JSX variable.
+The variable name does not have to be the word "Tag" but it must start with an uppercase letter.
 The `Tag` variable gets assigned to it a string representing a tag to be used in the render.
 Then inside the render, wherever you might use `p` or `div` you use `Tag`.
 Now, the tag that will be rendered is whatever tag name is supplied to the `itemRenderer` property.

 ``` html
 <ionx-list item-renderer="ionx-email-item"></ionx-list>
 ```

-> While this example uses the `Tag` feature of JSX in a list, the approach is useful wherever you do not know what tag the component will be rendering.
-For example, I have used `Tag` in dynamic forms that vary based on location.
+> While this example uses the variable feature of JSX in a list, the approach is useful wherever you do not know what tag the component will be rendering.
+For example, I have successfully used them in dynamic forms that vary based on location.

 What you have now is a truly generic list component.
 This approach does come with a couple caveats.